Act as One Programme Manager (Band 8a)

 Skills / Competencies

-Applications from job seekers who require current Tier 2/skilled worker sponsorship to work in the UK are welcome and will be considered alongside all other applications.
-For further information visit the UK Visas and Immigration website.
+Applications from job seekers who require current Skilled worker sponsorship to work in the UK are welcome and will be considered alongside all other applications.
+For further information visit the UK Visas and Immigration website (Opens in a new tab).

-From 6 April 2017, Tier 2/skilled worker applicants, applying for entry clearance into the UK, have had to present a criminal record certificate from each country they have resided continuously or cumulatively for 12 months or more in the past 10 years.
+From 6 April 2017, skilled worker applicants, applying for entry clearance into the UK, have had to present a criminal record certificate from each country they have resided continuously or cumulatively for 12 months or more in the past 10 years.
 Adult dependants (over 18 years old) are also subject to this requirement.
-Guidance can be found here Criminal records checks for overseas applicants.
+Guidance can be found here Criminal records checks for overseas applicants (Opens in a new tab).

 Airedale NHS Foundation Trust